-At the request of the City Council, staff has brought forward the attached temporary urgency ordinance under California Government Code Section 65858 that would prohibit the approval of any new gas station applications in the City not already complete as of the effective date of the ordinance for a period of 45 days.
-The interim ordinance could be extended beyond the initial 45-day period for a total duration of up to two years.
-Such an ordinance would preserve the status quo of existing gas stations in the City and provide time for the City to study the potential impacts that new gas station uses may have on nearby neighborhood and sensitive receptors, options for regulating gas station uses in the City, and the practical and legal implications of the various regulatory options.
+The Urgency Ordinance adopted by the City Council on May 6, 2019, prohibits the approval of any new gas station/fuel station applications in the City not already complete as of the effective date of the ordinance.
+The ordinance currently before the Council for consideration would extend the effective date of Urgency Ordinance 2681 for an additional 10 months and 15 days.
+This extension would preserve the status quo of existing gas stations in the City and provide time for the City to study the potential impacts that new gas station uses may have on nearby neighborhood and sensitive receptors, options for regulating gas station uses in the City, and the practical and legal implications of the various regulatory options.

-The City Council's adoption of the urgency ordinance would allow for a period of consideration and discussion regarding options for potential new legislation regarding new gas station uses during which new gas station applications would be processed but could not be approved.
+The City Council's adoption of an extension of the urgency ordinance would allow for continued consideration and discussion regarding options for potential new legislation regarding new gas station uses during which new gas station applications would be processed but could not be approved.
 Following expiration of the interim ordinance, new gas station applications could be approved, subject to any new regulatory requirements that have taken effect during the moratorium period.
-Depending upon the specific impacts that the City Council may wish to address, legislative options may include: